Saifullahjailani/pawminder/README.md

 ## Interview
 Who to recruit:
-- Item 1 The target user group: Any dog owner who either owns a dog or whose family owns a dog.
+- The target user group: Any dog owner who either owns a dog or whose family owns a dog.
-- Item 2 How will we reach out to target users: We will send out recruiting messages through Slack groups.
+- How will we reach out to target users: We will send out recruiting messages through Slack groups.
-- Item 3 How many people will you reach out to: 3
+- How many people will you reach out to: 3
-- Item 4 Will you perform two 20-min interviews or three 10-min interviews?
+- Will you perform two 20-min interviews or three 10-min interviews?
 We will perform three 10-min interviews.

 ## Recruiting Message
 Pat tracker design for dog owners